How Spinology Works

 Reggie Gold, himself a chiropractor who graduated from Palmer College of Chiropractic (then called Palmer School of Chiropractic) in 1957, was always true to the philosophy of straight chiropractic in his many years of practice and teaching.
 He, in fact, also qualified with a degree in chiropractic philosophy from Palmer and delivered many lectures on straight chiropractic philosophy to both chiropractic students and lay people.

-In 1979, Reggie Gold founded a new profession called spinology in order to differentiate it from chiropractic which he felt had got muddled with the influences of the medical profession.
+In late 1979, Reggie Gold founded a new profession called spinology in order to differentiate it from chiropractic which he felt had got muddled with the influences of the medical profession.

 - Spinology is essentially aligned to straight chiropractic in terms of the original philosophy that the entire body just works better without spinal occlusions**.